 - From anecdotes/observations/archives/questionnaires/surveys etc. to big data in the whole spectrum of social science and humanities.

 - The impact of big data era on methodological choices, formulation of the research question and research design.

 - The key challenges in identifying the type of research methodology.

 - Research philosophy and adopting different ontological and epistemological positions.

 - The advantages and disadvantages of using mixed-methods and methodologies.

 - Choosing appropriate methods, techniques and tools for the data collection.

 - The use of technology and innovative approaches.

 - The ways of facilitating implementation of research outcomes in the wider literature and among policy makers.

-“Using big data for social science and humanities”.
+Dr Marios Samdanis, Lecturer in Strategy, Entrepreneurship and International Management at Brunel University London, presented on “Using big data for social science and humanities”.